goodpink/goodpink.github.io/index.md

 [>> Project: Practical Considerations of Decentralized Training](/dt_overview.html)

 # News
+- (February 7, 2019) Paper on Federated Learning was accepted by International Conference on Communications.
 - (January 12, 2019) I will serve as a publicity chair at [ACCV 2020](http://accv2020.kyoto/).
 See you in Kyoto!
 - (January 1, 2019) **After five wonderful years at UTokyo, I joined OMRON SINIC X as a senior researcher.**
 - (December 16, 2018) One paper accepted by ACM IUI.